-The Gulf Coast Workforce Board is currently working to update its strategic plan and will submit it as a revision when approved by the Board.
+The Gulf Coast Workforce Board recently is eurrently working to-updated its strategic plan as described below. -and will submit it as a revision when approved by the Board.

 The Gulf Coast Workforce Board regularly reassesses its visions and goals to set continually higher standards for the workforce system performance.
 More than 13 years ago the Gulf Coast Workforce Board adopted a strategic plan that described and quantified results the Board expected the regional workforce system to achieve.
 It includes values, mission and vision statements that explain what its members value most, why they exist as a board, and where they want the regional workforce system to be in the future.
 The plan continues to guide our efforts to help employers meet their human resource needs and individuals build careers.
 In keeping with its key values innovation, productivity, performance and results the Board identified four results statements that describe the difference it intends to make in the Gulf Coast region.